Find out about group and divisional VAT registration and the forms you should use to apply.

 Calculating the section 43(2A) charge:

-The total value of the supply to company B is £100 million.
+The total value of the supply to member B is £100 million.
 On analysing the cost components making the £100 million charge, £1 million is regulatory and other fees outside the scope of VAT, £3 million is purchases that would be exempt under Schedule 9, £5 million for property, electricity and other costs not subject to the general place of supply rules, £30 million of internal staff costs (salary, payroll taxes and pension costs) and £5 million mark-up on the supplies.